 Not every WSL distro is guaranteed to come with an easy way to reference it.
 It’s important that you learn how to find the Linux file system an alternative way.

-Since you will install most WSL Linux distributions from the Microsoft store, you can look for the Linux file system in the same place as other Windows store apps.
+Since most WSL Linux distributions will be installed from the Microsoft store, you can look for the Linux file system in the same place as other Windows store apps.
 Navigate to %USERPROFILE%\AppData\Local\Packages\ to find the directory where your Windows store apps go.
 Then assume control of the folder as this is usually protected by default.

 You will see many subfolders in the packages folder where your Linux distrubution file system may be presented.
 The WSL Ubuntu distro, for example, was under the CanonicalGroupLimited.Ubuntu18.04onWindows_79rhkp1fndgsc folder for me.